albenzo/transverse-hfk-revision/README.md

 ## transverseHFK
 ### Usage
-To compile transverseHFK program run
+To compile transverseHFK program run the following commands
 ```
+$ ./autogen.sh
 $ make
 ```
 The program will calculate whether or not x^-, x^+, delta_1(x^-), and delta_1(x^+)